david-shao318/KDD23-ADAC/DOCS.md

 `not_done`, and `ptr`, that store all the experiences of the buffer generation.
 Here, `ptr` is an index to locate the same tuple across all six arrays.

+_Please note that buffer generation may not overwrite a prior buffer._

 ### Running an ADAC Simulation

+The ADAC implementation for a single-intersection allows the user to test multiple offline algorithm classes, such as BCQ (Batch-Constrained Q-Learning).
+The default is to use BCQ.

 The [buffers](ADAC_traffic_master/buffers) directory contains a buffer, labeled `stationary-NTFT20`, for gharrafa based on a behavioral policy.
 Alternatively, follow the instructions